UK's Hammond: We hope to appoint next Bank of England governor in October

 “I hope that we will be able to make an appointment in October, and the appointment will commence in February next year,” Hammond told a committee of lawmakers.

-Hammond kicked off the search for a new governor on Wednesday, seeking a successor to Mark Carney to help steer the world’s fifth-biggest economy, and its global financial centre, through the upheaval of Brexit.
-(Reporting by David Milliken, writing by William James; editing by Guy Faulconbridge)
+Hammond kicked off the search for a new governor on Wednesday, seeking a successor to Mark Carney to help steer the world’s fifth-biggest economy, and its global financial center, through the upheaval of Brexit.

+Reporting by David Milliken, writing by William James; editing by Guy Faulconbridge